algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Main content**: The main content area where the FPGA structure visualization will be displayed.
 This will include the FPGA grid, signal lines, and interactive components for controlling simulations such as arrows to move backward and forward in time.
 - **Sidebar**: The sidebar area where logs will be displayed.
 - **Header**: The header area with the project name and a button for uploading files.
-- **Footer**: The footer area with copyright information and links to relevant resources.
+- **Footer**: The footer area has copyright information and links to relevant resources.
 - **Upload Form**: A dedicated form for uploading `.sdf` files that will appear when the user clicks the upload button in the header or at the start of the application.

-The front-end will be implemented using React, D3.js, and other libraries as needed to create an engaging and interactive user experience.
+The front end will be implemented using React, D3.js, and other libraries as needed to create an engaging and interactive user experience.
 The team will follow best practices for web development, including responsive design, accessibility, and performance optimization, to ensure that the application is user-friendly and accessible to a wide range of users.

 #### Backend

-The backend will be responsible for **handling file uploads**, **running simulations**, and **communicating with the front-end**.
-It will be implemented using Node.js and Express.js to create a **RESTful API** with which the front-end can interact.
+The backend will be responsible for **handling file uploads**, **running simulations**, and **communicating with the front end**.
+It will be implemented using Node.js and Express.js to create a **RESTful API** with which the front end can interact.
 The backend will include the following components:

 - **File Upload API**: An API endpoint for uploading `.sdf` files to the server.
 - **Parser Service**: A service for parsing `.sdf` files and extracting relevant data for simulations.
-- **Simulation API**: An API endpoint for running simulations and returning the results to the front-end.
+- **Simulation API**: An API endpoint for running simulations and returning the results to the front end.
-- **Simulation Service**: A service for simulating signal propagation through the FPGA structure and updating the front-end with the results.
+- **Simulation Service**: A service for simulating signal propagation through the FPGA structure and updating the front end with the results.

 The most important and complex part of the backend will be the parser service, which will be responsible for parsing `.sdf` files and converting them into a format that the front end can use to generate the FPGA structure visualization.
 The team will pay specific attention to error handling, data validation, and performance optimization to ensure that the parser service is robust, reliable, and efficient.

 #### Parser

 The parser will be implemented in JavaScript or Python, depending on the team's expertise and preferences.
-It will read the `.sdf` file, extract relevant information about the FPGA structure, and convert it into a JSON object that can be easily used by the front-end.
+It will read the `.sdf` file, extract relevant information about the FPGA structure, and convert it into a JSON object that can be easily used by the front end.
 The parser will handle different types of cells, delays, and connections, ensuring that the data is accurate and consistent for visualization and simulation.

 > [!WARNING]
 > Important information to know is that the delay is in picoseconds.
 In the first lines of the `.sdf` file, you can find the time unit used in the file.